Samsung/tizen-docs/docs/application/tizen-studio/web-tools/live-editing.md

 - Only specific device APIs are supported by the Web simulator.
 - Live editing does not work in certain environments, such as a proxy network.

-To define how the live editing works, [set the Tizen Studio Live Editing preferences](IDE-preferences-w.md#live).
+To define how the live editing works, [set the Tizen Studio Live Editing preferences](IDE-preferences.md#live).

+## Related Information
+* Dependencies
+  - Tizen Studio 1.0 and Higher